 Check out for special rates for longer stays of minimum 2 nights.
 More

-Mostly sunny skies during the morning hours will give way to cloudy skies and rain in the afternoon.
-High 84F.
-Winds WSW at 5 to 10 mph.
-Chance of rain 70%.
+Some clouds in the morning will give way to mainly sunny skies for the afternoon.
+High 86F.
+Winds NW at 5 to 10 mph.